State by state, RFK Jr. pushes for nationwide ballot access

 Stefanie Westendorf, a 47-year-old plumber from Dayton, Ohio, voted for Trump in 2016 and 2020 but has also voted for Democrats in previous elections.
 She said she’s considering voting for Kennedy because of his background in environmental advocacy and because “he’s not a politician.”
 Still, she’s leaning toward supporting Trump in November because she doesn’t think Kennedy can qualify for the ballot in her state.

-“I like Kennedy, but, you know, he’s not gonna be on the ballot in Ohio,” Westendorf said.
+“I like Kennedy, but, you know, he’s not gonna be on the ballot in Ohio,” Westendorf told CNN in March.

 The campaign has adopted a wide range of methods meant to find the easiest way to navigate the often disparate and convoluted processes to meet different ballot qualification criteria in each state.
 Volunteers have collected signatures outside sporting events, on college campuses, at festivals and state fairs and more across the country.
 The campaign has even drafted off the exposure of more prominent political events: Volunteers collected enough signatures to appear on the New Hampshire ballot by canvassing voters at polling places on the day of the Granite State’s presidential primary in January.